-Each strategy in this implementation plan embodies significant community input and was developed to contribute to community-level change in this plan’s five result areas for the levy’s three priority populations.
-Each strategy’s purpose is to contribute too much larger efforts to make changes for veterans, seniors and vulnerable populations.
+Each strategy in this plan embodies significant community input and was developed to contribute to community-level change in this plan’s five result areas for the levy’s three priority populations.
+Each strategy’s purpose is to contribute to much larger efforts to make changes for veterans, seniors and vulnerable populations.

 Decoding Program Allocation Tables

 In addition to containing a concept, rationale and timeline, each activity also contains a proceeds allocation table.
-These tables set out the amounts of proceeds from each of the levy’s thirds that are allocated to achieve the strategy or program’s intended effect.
-The allocation tables use a short hand to define under which section of the VSHSL’s eligible expenditures a program is funded.
-The sample allocation table below provides a key for understanding each program’s allocation.
+These tables set out the amounts of proceeds from each of the levy’s thirds that are estimated to be allocated to achieve the strategy or program’s intended effect.
+The estimated allocation tables use a short hand to define under which section of the VSHSL’s eligible expenditures a program is funded.
+The sample estimated allocation table below provides a key for understanding each program’s allocation.